In this Flowkey review, I share my experience using the platform and the Flowkey app for 6 months. Here is what I learned!

 As I was taking the courses in Flowkey, I found a few features incredibly helpful, which also came in handy.
 Apart from the usual features by default, Flowkey stepped ahead and implemented unique features to smoothen the learning experience.

-I had a great time making use of those amazing features.
-Hence, let me talk through those features so that you’ll realize how good Flowkey actually is.
+I had a great time making use of those fantastic features.
+Hence, let me talk through those features so you’ll realize how good Flowkey is.
 They are:

 1. Split-screen